SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 ```

 Now, we need to generate the build files for a custom backend.
-As of writing this, the list of backends supported by `llama.cpp` is following:
+As of writing this, the list of backends supported by `ggml` library is following:

 - `Metal` - acceleration for Apple Silicon
 - `Accelerate` - BLAS (Basic Linear Algebra Subprograms) acceleration for Mac PCs, enabled by default.